csc-training/csc-env-eff/_hands-on/batch_jobs/serial.md

 ```bash
 cd /scratch/project_xxxx
 ```
-, where `project_xxx` is one of your computing projects (you can list them with `csc-projects`).
+Replace `project_xxx` with your computing projects (you can list them with `csc-projects`).
 Then create a file containing this:

 ```bash
 #!/bin/bash